IMICSLab/Brain_MRI_Vector_Quantization/README.md

 ```python
 python3 ./train_transformer.py
 ```
-You can also run this in the server, simply change the python file name in train_vae.sh accordingly.
+You can also run this in the server, simply change the python file name in train.sh accordingly.
 You can change the hyperparameters of the transformer in the model_transformer_config file in the configs folder, and also in the vqgan_transformer.py file in the model folder, for some parameters with default values

 Will update the script for sampling images from the transformer model in the future.